yaroslavsobolev/robowski-maps/README.md

 ### Outlier filtration and interpolation in Ugi reaction data

+Ater the initial mapping of the Ugi reaction data was completed, outliers were marked for repeat measurements.
+Marking the outliers is implemented in `robowski/outlier_handling/manually_mark_outliers.py`.
+The new experimental runs were then requested for remeasuring the outliers -- this is implemented in the `robowski/outlier_handling/request_new_runs_to_rerun_outliers.py` script.
+After experiments were completed, the completed runs were processed and the remeasured outlier data were merged with the original data.
+The script for processing and merging the outlier data is `robowski/uv_vis_absorption_spectroscopy/examples/Ugi_reaction/process_ugi_remeasured_outliers_2023-07-05_run01.py`.

-For reproducing the Figures S115-S127 from the Supplementary Materials, runs the `visualize_results/smooth_results.py` script.
+For reproducing the Figures S115-S127 from the Supplementary Materials, run the `robowski/visualize_results/smooth_results.py` script.
 This script also superimposes the precalculated yields predicted by the kinetic model of Ugi reaction (Supplementary Materials Section 5.3) over the experimental data points.

 ### Fitting the kinetic models to the data

-Kinetic fitting for the E1 and SN1 reactions is implemented in the `visualize_results/examples/` folder.
+Kinetic fitting for the E1 and SN1 reactions is implemented in the `robowski/kinetic_models/` folder.

 #### E1 reaction
 To reproduce